-An educator can make a tremendous difference in the life of a child who witnesses gender-based violence.
+Members can make a tremendous difference in the life of a child who witnesses gender-based violence.
 Almost six in 10 (59%) female spousal victims with children reported that their children heard or saw the violent episode.
-(3) The effects of witnessing gender-based violence can have a variety of physical, emotional, psychological and social concerns that affect a child’s overall well-being and capacity to learn.
+(3) The effects of witnessing gender-based violence can have a variety of physical, emotional, psychological, and social concerns that affect a child’s overall well-being and capacity to learn.
 ETFO offers its members programming to provide the knowledge and skills to address the effects of witnessing violence against women on students.

 What is Gender-Based Violence?

 Gender-based violence is the varying ways power and control are used over another person based on their gender identity or gender expression.
 Gender-based violence “includes any act of violence or abuse that can result in physical, sexual or psychological harm or suffering.”
-This term includes violence against women and girls, intimate partner violence and violence experienced by Two-spirit, lesbian, gay, bisexual, transgender, queer or questioning (2SLGBTQ+) and gender non-conforming people.
+This term includes violence against women and girls, intimate partner violence and violence experienced by two-spirit, lesbian, gay, bisexual, transgender, queer or questioning (2SLGBTQ+) and gender non-conforming people.